tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Decision : Crewmate<br>

-Finishing all the tasks boosts the player speed of a random living player.<br>
+Finishing all the tasks boosts the player speed of someone alive.<br>

 #### Settings